Abhinavh-2004/My2dGame/README.md

 Welcome to the 2D RPG Game project!
 This project is a role-playing game (RPG) developed in Java, featuring a classic 2D top-down perspective.
 Players will explore a rich world, interact with characters, battle enemies, and complete quests.
-This README provides an overview of the project, setup instructions, and usage details.